LauJohansson/Bias-in-machine-learning/README.md

 Read our master thesis [here](https://github.com/LauJohansson/Bias-in-machine-learning/blob/main/Evaluation_of_bias_in_ML_algorithms_v31082021.pdf) <br />

 In the moment, the repository is mainly focused on passing on code to the [AIR project](https://projekter.au.dk/air/).
-However, we hope to inspire other to investigate bias using our approach as suggested in the thesis:
+However, we hope to inspire other to investigate bias using our approach as suggested in the thesis.
+Here is a wrap-up:

 Step 1: Choose a protected variable (we choose "gender").<br>
 Step 2: Create TPR, FPR, TNR and FNR grouped by females and males.<br>